vyapp/vy/BOOK.md

 ### Execute selected text in the current context

-Sometimes it is interesting to execute some statements of the python program that is being debugged in some contexts/scope, for such, select the statement text then press
+Sometimes it is interesting to execute some statements of the python program that is being debugged in some contexts/scope, for such, select the statement text then press:

     <Key-e>